3mdeb/openpower-coreboot-docs/devnotes/isteps/21_start_payload/1_host_runtime_setup.md

     is no thermal or power monitoring until the OCC is in active state.
 When OCC is told to go active it will populate OCC-OPAL shared memory interface with ‘valid’ and all Pstate data.

+On detecting errors in OCCs, Hostboot can reset them.

 ***

 ```cpp